testchimphq/ai-act/src/llm-providers/README.md

 # LLM Providers

-The modules in this folder implement the pluggable LLM provider architecture used by `ai-playwright`.
+The modules in this folder implement the pluggable LLM provider architecture used by `ai-act`.

 ## Built-in Providers